Puente Hills: Oil drilling

-History and Legends
+History and legends

+Powder Canyon, near La Habra Heights, was named after some explosion tests took place c.
+1910 by a company experimenting in blasting powder.
+The venture failed during World War I, but the name remained.

-In the early 1930s an unsuccessful high-voltage experiment was made in an attempt to create rain.
+In the early 1930s an unsuccessful high-voltage experiment was made at Turnbull Canyon (near Skyline Drive) in an attempt to create rain.

 A Robin Airlines Curtiss C-46 passenger plane crashed in the Puente Hills near Turnbull Canyon, killing all 29 passengers on April 16, 1952.

 In the 1953 film adaptation of H. G. Wells' science-fiction novel The War of the Worlds, the Puente Hills was the location of an unsuccessful attempt to use a nuclear bomb against the Martian invaders.

 It was one of the sites for Nike anti-aircraft missiles in the 1950s till the late 1960s.

-In the scene from Back to the Future (1985 film), Doc Brown introduces the iconic Delorean time machine in the parking lot of Puente Hills Mall.
+In the 1985 film Back to the Future, Doc Brown introduces the iconic Delorean time machine in the parking lot of Puente Hills Mall.

 The October 1987 Whittier Narrows Earthquake revealed a previously unrecognized fault line under the Puente Hills Area.

-It was the location of one of the largest landfills in the U.S. before shutting down in 2013.
+From the 1970s to the early 2000s a hillside letter with initials "L.A." were cemented on a hill in Hacienda Heights, (west of Palm Avenue and Beech Hill Avenue, bordering the Puente Hills Landfill).
+It was made by students from Los Altos High School.
+The letter has slowly disappeared over time.